 - Cottage rental depending of cottage type ranges from Php 2000-4000 ($43.00-85.00)

 - Do bring your own towel and shampoo.
-This place though beautiful as it is has limited resources as far as toiletries. they are after all in the mountain
+The resort has limited resources as far as toiletries and the nearest convenience store is quite a drive away.
+They are after all in the mountain

 - Bring some extra floatation device

 - DO WATCH YOUR STEP.
 Walking along the narrow stone ridge leading underneath the waterfalls is slippery.

 - Waterproof your phone and camera.
 Every angle of this place are both picturesque and wet.
 Great for selfies but better protect your camera

 - Do bring bug repellent lotion like OFF .
 This is still a forest with (giant) mosquitoes sooooo…..